The Fritz Reuter

 … those of the fritz reuter who are not in a position to provide for themselves to temporarily occupy the [immigration] depot upon their disembarkation… rations to be issued for a few days at the expense of the Government… they have no claim on this department as Government immigrants…21

 The fritz reuter passengers disembarked on 9 August, still under the cloud of their lack of immigration status.
 Because of this, immigration officials were under no obligation to inspect the vessel, report on its condition, receive a surgeon-superintendent’s report, or ask for a copy of the captain’s log, which would have noted births and deaths.
-An unconfirmed 11 deaths included four children and six babies.
+An unconfirmed 11 deaths included four children and six babies, making it difficult to marry the names of those who embarked in Hamburg with those who disembarked in Wellington.

 On 24 August 1876, Minister for Immigration Harry Atkinson divulged the document that Krull used in his negotiation.
 In a letter to the interim Agent General, Sir Tyrone Power, Atkinson wrote: